 PENTECOST SUNDAY: JOHN 20: 19-23

-Today, we celebrate the Solemn Feast of Pentecost and it is celebrated as the birthday of the Church, the day when the Holy Spirit came to the apostles and breathed energy into their faith.
-It celebrates the day when the apostles were strengthened by the Holy Spirit and accepted the mission handed over to them by Jesus, to bring the message of God’s love and salvation to all nations.
+Pentecost Day was Inauguration of the Church and the Birthday of the Church.
+It celebrates the day when the apostles were strengthened by the Holy Spirit and accepted the mission handed over to them by Jesus, that of bringing the message of God’s love and salvation to all nations.

 We, too, have been strengthened by the grace of The Holy Spirit.
-We can come out from our own “upper rooms” of fear, confusion, selfishness, and pride.
+We can come out from our own “upper rooms” and “locked doors of our hearts” of fear, confusion, selfishness, and pride.
+We all have sat in this “upper room,” when we felt that our relationships were breaking or loved ones were lost.
 Life is filled with “upper room” moments.
+The gift of The Spirit from God calms our anxieties, fears, and worries.
 Let us check the doors of our own upper rooms.
 Are the doors open or are we hiding our faith where no one can challenge us on it?
 Are we experiencing Pentecost in our everyday lives?
-Let us be renewed by The Spirit and open ourselves to God’s presence and power and become vessels of grace, peace, and reconciliation!
+Let us follow the words of St. Mother Teresa, “There is only one purpose of Pentecost; that is to effectively evangelize lost souls.”